Lake Hood

 Lake Hood is a man-made recreational lake, located 6 km south-east of Tinwald in the locality of Huntingdon, Canterbury, New Zealand.
 It was opened in 2001 by the Right Honourable Jenny Shipley.
 It is 2.3 km long by 1 km wide and is more than 80 ha in area.
 It features an eight lane rowing course and separate waterskiing and jet skiing areas, and is home to Water Ski Lake Hood.
 It is increasing in popularity for rowing, as it is not as susceptible to wind as the main South Island rowing venue, Lake Ruataniwha.

+Water quality

+On 3 April 2025, the Ashburton District Council closed the lake until further notice for public health reasons, after two people were poisoned by toxic algae in the water.
+The council commissioned research into the factors that lead to growth of cyanobacteria in the lake, and said "It’s a complex issue, and there is no silver bullet".
+Testing showed that levels of toxic algae had dropped significantly by 6 May, but the lake remained closed.